sudmon200/netflix-clone/README.md

 # Netflix clone with ReactJS

 * Browse movie collections with sidewise scroll
-* Play movie trailer in banner and in collection
+* Play movie trailer in Hero banner and in collection
 * Detailed movie information page
 * Hand-written stylesheet, graceful adaptation on mobile